vyos/vyos-documentation/docs/contributing/build-vyos.rst

   # For VyOS 1.3 (equuleus)
   $ git clone -b equuleus --single-branch https://github.com/vyos/vyos-build

-  # For VyOS 1.4 (sagitta, current)
+  # For VyOS 1.4 (sagitta)
-  $ git clone -b current --single-branch https://github.com/vyos/vyos-build
+  $ git clone -b sagitta --single-branch https://github.com/vyos/vyos-build

 For the packages required, you can refer to the ``docker/Dockerfile`` file